wp-plugins/freshbooks-daily-billing-stats-lite/readme.txt

 These mini-reports are perfect for business people who have a lot on the go for getting a quick update about FreshBooks invoicing activity.
 Keep up to date the quick, easy and free way with FreshBooks Daily Billing Stats Lite from OPMC.

+To upgrade to the Pro version of this plugin please click [here](http://codecanyon.net/item/freshbooks-daily-statistics-pro/6442582 "FreshBooks Daily Billing Stats Pro").

 == INSTALLATION ==